Goodcover, the YC-backed insurance startup, raises $7.5 million in Series A – TechCrunch

 We fully trust in Goodcover’s mission.
 We think a cooperative model is the future of insurance, and companies of yesterday who maintain their incentives that are in conflict with the customers will struggle.
 Goodcover is the modern alternative that will help move the industry forward to better serve customers.
 We’re excited to see Goodcover grow and fulfill this role to more people.

-Goodcover also has plans to hire on the back on the funding.
+Goodcover also has plans to hire on the back of the funding.
 The team is currently only five people, and Lotz admits that it’s not a diverse team.

 “As we go forward, that’s one of my number one priorities,” said Lotz.
 “I think it’s important that our company reflect as much as possible the people we’re serving.
 We’ve written a little bit about the systemic inequities that exist in the insurance world and it’s one of those spaces that has traditionally been difficult to change, and I think we have a strong opportunity to be able to do that.”

-Goodcover wouldn’t share specific membership numbers, but said the company is growing 30 percent month-over-month and is on track to hit its goal of 10,000 members by early next year.
+Goodcover wouldn’t share specific membership numbers, but said the company is growing 30% month-over-month and is on track to hit its goal of 10,000 members by early next year.